radisando/eda_python_projects/README.md

 This repo currently includes three standalone EDA projects:

-**1. Titanic Survival Analysis** - Explores the famous Titanic dataset to uncover survival patterns by age, gender, class, and other key features.
+**1. Titanic Survival Analysis**:

+Explores the famous Titanic dataset to uncover survival patterns by age, gender, class, and other key features.

+**2. Stock Market Analysis**:

+*In progress...*

-**2. Stock Market Analysis** - *In progress...* (Analyzes historical stock price data, exploring price trends, and key indicators over time.)
+(It will analyze historical stock price data, exploring price trends, and key indicators over time.)

+**3. Elections Analysis**:

+*In progress...*

-**3. Elections Analysis** - *In progress...* (Examines election-related datasets to understand voting patterns, and demographic insights.)
+(I will examine election-related datasets to understand voting patterns, and demographic insights.)

 ### 🎯 Purpose